Home

 ACTION ALERT FROM AAUW NATIONAL REGARDING THE SAVE ACT!

 Members of Congress have introduced the extreme anti-voting Safeguard American Vote Eligibility (SAVE) Act.
 This bill would hinder millions of Americans from registering to vote by requiring citizens to present a birth certificate or passport in person to vote.
 Click here for more information on this dangerous bill.
-In terms of timing, the House is on recess and returns February 24.
-We could see a vote as soon as next week.
-We will share any updates on expected timing as we hear more from coalition partners.
-We are asking you to contact your members of congress to oppose the SAVE act.
+The House has already voted to approve this Act, and the Senate vote is forthcoming.
+We are asking you to contact your U.S Senators to oppose the SAVE act.

 Become a Two-Minute Activist